THE SUPER “GENERAL” DENTAL PRACTICE

-- They will have long tenure caring and compassionate staff with little or no turnover.
+- They will have long time caring and compassionate staff with little or no turnover.
 The owners will not tolerate mediocre staff.
 Staff will have a functional bonus that will act as an incentive for above average results.
-A policy manual and job descriptions will clearly detail consequences for lack of performance.
+A policy manual and job descriptions will detail consequences for lack of performance also.

-- They will average 2 hygienists per dentist or 2X the hygiene hours per doctor hours.
+- They will average 2 hygienist per dentist or 2X the hygiene hours per doctor hours.

-- New patient numbers should meet or exceed 40-70 new patients/month/doctor.
+- New patients numbers should meet or exceed 40-70 new patients/month/doctor

 - There will be multiple providers leading ultimately to multiple owners.
-Creating an attitude of ownership among the doctors will be paramount.
+Creating an attitude of ownership among the doctors.

 - While it grows it will maintain an attitude that will embrace change while constantly monitoring results.
 The owners and staff will make sure that serving the patients is a core tenet in building a business model that will continue to grow and compete in any economy.

-This “Super General Practice” is the model for today and the future and the type of practice you need to seek to ultimately create or partner with.
-The practices that are at the forefront of profitability and sustainable growth already know this.
+This “Super General Practice” is the model for today and the future.
+The practices that are at the fore front of profitability and sustainable growth already know this.
 Wake up and reevaluate your direction and vision.
-Waiting for the “good ole days” to miraculously return guarantees that you will be the victim in a profession that needs to change.
+Waiting for the good ole days to return guarantees that you will be the victim in a profession that needs to change.